AgileRL/AgileRL/docs/multi_agent_training/index.rst

 by an individual agent because it allows faster learning from the behaviour of other agents.
 For example, if you were able to watch a bunch of people attempt to solve a maze, you could learn from their mistakes and successes without necessarily having to explore the entire maze yourself.

-The object used to store experiences collected by agents in the environment is called the Experience Replay Buffer, and is defined by the class ``MultiAgentReplayBuffer()`` for multi-agent environments.
+The object used to store experiences collected by agents in the environment is called the Experience Replay Buffer, and is defined by the class ``ReplayBuffer()``, which handles multi-agent environments transparently.
 Transitions are built using the ``MultiAgentTransition`` tensorclass, added via ``memory.add()``, and sampled using ``memory.sample()``.

 .. code-block:: python

-    from agilerl.components.replay_buffer import MultiAgentReplayBuffer
+    from agilerl.components.replay_buffer import ReplayBuffer

-    memory = MultiAgentReplayBuffer(
+    memory = ReplayBuffer(
         max_size=100000,
         device=device,
     )